PixarV/terraform-provider-r4/website/docs/r/paas_service.html.markdown

 ## Argument Reference

-~> Arguments are not editable (changes force new resource) except for blocks with service parameters and `backup_settings`.
+~> Arguments are not editable (changes lead to a new resource) except for the blocks with service parameters and `backup_settings`.

 * `arbitrator_required` - (Optional) Indicates whether to create a cluster with an arbitrator.
 Defaults to `false`.
   The parameter can be set to `true` only if `high_availability` is `true`.
   The parameter is supported only for [Elasticsearch](#elasticsearch-argument-reference) and [PostgreSQL](#postgresql-argument-reference) services.
 * `backup_settings` - (Optional) The backup settings for the service.
 The structure of this block is [described below](#backup_settings).
-  The parameter is supported only for [PostgreSQL](#postgresql-argument-reference) service.
+  The parameter is supported only for a [PostgreSQL](#postgresql-argument-reference) service.
 * `data_volume` - (Optional) The data volume parameters for the service.
 The structure of this block is [described below](#data_volume).
   The parameter is required for [Elasticsearch](#elasticsearch-argument-reference), [Memcached](#memcached-argument-reference), [PostgreSQL](#postgresql-argument-reference) and [Redis](#redis-argument-reference) services.
-* `delete_interfaces_on_destroy` - (Optional) Indicates whether to delete instance network interfaces when the service is destroyed.
+* `delete_interfaces_on_destroy` - (Optional) Indicates whether to delete the instance network interfaces when the service is destroyed.
 Defaults to `false`.
 * `high_availability` - (Optional) Indicates whether to create a high availability service.
 Defaults to `false`.
   The parameter is supported only for [Elasticsearch](#elasticsearch-argument-reference), [PostgreSQL](#postgresql-argument-reference) and [Redis](#redis-argument-reference) services.